Uterus didelphys: Cause

 The condition is less common than these other uterine malformations: arcuate uterus, septate uterus, and bicornuate uterus.
 It has been estimated to occur in 1/3,000 women.
+In contrast, a unicornuate uterus (in which the Müllerian ducts may or may not fuse but one does not develop properly into uterine tissue) appears to be even rarer still.

 Syndrome

 A specific association of uterus didelphys (double uterus), unilateral hematocolpos (inadequate draining of menstrual blood) and ipsilateral renal agenesis (having only one kidney) has been described.

 Diagnosis

 A pelvic examination will typically reveal a double vagina and a double cervix.
 Investigations are usually prompted on the basis of such findings as well as when reproductive problems are encountered.
 Not all cases of uterus didelphys involve duplication of the cervix and vagina.

 Helpful techniques to investigate the uterine structure are transvaginal ultrasonography and sonohysterography, hysterosalpingography, MRI, and hysteroscopy.
 More recently 3-D ultrasonography has been advocated as an excellent non-invasive method to evaluate uterine malformations.

 Uterus didelphys is often confused with a complete uterine septum.
 Often more than one method of investigation is necessary to accurately diagnose the condition.
 Correct diagnosis is crucial as treatment for these two conditions are very different.
 Whereas most doctors recommend removal of a uterine septum, they generally concur that it is better not to operate on a uterus didelphys.
 In either case, a highly qualified reproductive endocrinologist should be consulted.